kilian-scheidecker/LaCAM2_fact/README.md

 TODO

-## Debug
+## Code Profiling

-You can take advantage of the [Easy Profiler library](https://github.com/yse/easy_profiler) in order to debug the code and dive into the internals of the algorithms.
+You can take advantage of the [Easy Profiler library](https://github.com/yse/easy_profiler) in order to analyze the code and dive into the internals of the algorithms.

-The

-Once the profiler has been built, you can use the optional argument '-d yes' in the command line when solving an instance.
+Once the project has been built, you can use the optional argument '-p yes' in the command line when solving an instance.
 This will set the code into pofiling mode and store the data in a file called profile.prof.

 This file can then be vizualised by using the Easy Profiler Visualizer.
 There should be an executable called 'profiler_gui' in the build directory of the Easy Profiler.
 You can use this to visualize everything in detail.